iikerm/sfml-minesweeper/README.md

 Feel free to download and modify the code as you wish.

+It is currently only compiled for Windows as `minesweeper.exe` and for Ubuntu/Linux as `minesweeper`

 ---
 # Compiling on Ubuntu
 To compile the code on ubuntu (and probably on other linux distros